m-lab/snmp-exporter-support/README.md

   * compute.subnetworks.useExternalIp
   * compute.zoneOperations.get
   * compute.zones.list
-* You have created an IAM Service Account in each of the three projects, downloaded the JSON credentials for each, and then created a new IAM user with the custom role you created and the standard "Service Account User" roles. created to the service account.
+* You have created an IAM Service Account in each of the three projects, and then created a new IAM user with to the role references above.
+The deploy script expects to find the service account credentials as Travis environment variables."